The Early Singles (Celine Dion album)

 The Early Singles is a French-language compilation album by Canadian singer Celine Dion, released in selected European countries in 2000.
-It features nineteen rare songs recorded between 1981 and 1988, including tracks from Dion's debut album, "Ce n'était qu'un rêve" and "L'amour viendra".
+It features 19 songs recorded between 1981 and 1988, including tracks from Dion's debut album, "Ce n'était qu'un rêve" and "L'amour viendra".
 The Early Singles also includes the Eurovision-winning song "Ne partez pas sans moi" and its instrumental version.

 Background and content

-The Early Singles includes all the singles and their B-sides released in France in the '80s, with the exception of "Incognito" and the 12" version of "Je ne veux pas".
+The Early Singles includes all the singles and their B-sides released in France in the '80s, with the exception of "Incognito" and the 12-inch version of "Je ne veux pas".
 After many compilations of Dion's early French-language songs, The Early Singles is the first one that includes "Ce n'était qu'un rêve", "L'amour viendra" and instrumental version of "Ne partez pas sans moi".
-Later, the album was re-released as Les Hits.
+Later, the album was re-released as Les hits.
 AllMusic gave it two and a half out of five stars.

 Track listing

+All tracks produced by Eddy Marnay and Rudi Pascal, except "Billy" and "En amour" by Marnay, "L'amour viendra" by Marnay and René Angélil, "Ce n'était qu'un rêve" by Daniel Hétu and Angélil, "Je ne veux pas" and "Comment t'aimer" by Romano Musumarra, "La religieuse" by Didier Barbelivien, and "Ne partez pas sans moi" by Urs Peter Keller and Atilla Şereftuğ.